Circular 2016/2: Use and disclosure of employee information

 Purpose of this guidance

-The purpose of this guidance is to assist Australian Public Service (APS) agencies to understand how regulation 9.2 of the Public Service Regulations 1999 (the Regulations) affects their ability to use and disclose the personal information of their employees, within their agencies and with other APS agencies.
+- The purpose of this guidance is to assist Australian Public Service (APS) agencies to understand how section 103 of the Public Service Regulations 2023 (the Regulations) affects their ability to use and disclose the personal information of their employees, within their agencies and with other APS agencies.

 - Is the disclosure or use of the information genuinely necessary or relevant to the matter under consideration?